 The bigger issue is that incentives do little to alter the locational calculus of most companies.
 The broad body of evidence on incentives, including the Times series, finds that incentives do not actually cause companies to choose certain locations over others.
 Rather, companies typically select locations based on factors such as workforce, proximity to markets, and access to qualified suppliers, and then pit jurisdictions against one another to extract tax benefits and other incentives.

 A 2011 Lincoln Institute of Land Policy study found property tax incentives to be counterproductive, being all too frequently given to companies that would have chosen the same location anyway.
 So instead of creating new jobs or spurring employment, the main effect of incentives is simply to deplete a community's tax base.
 Since poorer states and communities are more likely to use incentives in the first place, the end result is to undermine the resources and revenues of the places that can least afford it.

 And, a 2012 report by the Pew Center on the States found that most states that offer incentives do not have effective mechanisms in place to gauge and evaluate them, concluding that fully half of all states do not have even the most basic provisions in place to know whether the incentives they give are in any way effective.

 The Times should be commended for compiling such detailed data and shining a public light on this incredible economic development boondoggle.
 We can only hope it helps put an end to this long-standing waste of state and local resources.

 Lede image: General Motors Headquarters in Detroit, Michigan on Nov.
 3, 2009.
 (Rebecca Cook/Reuters)

-Richard Florida is the co-founder and editor at large of CityLab and a senior editor at The Atlantic.
+Richard Florida is a co-founder and editor at large of CityLab and a senior editor at The Atlantic.
 He isthe director of the Martin Prosperity Institute at the University of Toronto and a professor of global research at New York University.More